Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

+\begin{proof} The order breakpoint for $\mathbb{Z}$ or $\mathbb{N}$ is 2 (we can take the natural order).
+If a uniformly discrete metric space $M$ is quasi-isometric to $\mathbb{Z}$ or $\mathbb{N}$, then $\mins(M) = 2$ because of Lemma \ref{le:snakesqi}.
+Any uniformly discrete space that is quasi-isometric to a point has $\mins = 2$.

+Now let $M$ be a geodesic metric space that is not quasi-isometric to a point, ray or line, and let $T$ be an order on $M$.
+Now observe that from Lemmas \ref{lem:uniform}, \ref{lem:containstripod} and \ref{lem:discretecircletripod} it follows that $(M,T)$ admits an $(\infty, \rm{Bounded})$-sequence of snakes on 3 points.
+Using Lemma \ref{lem:uniform} we can extend this for metric spaces that are not necessarily geodesic but are quasi-isometric to a geodesic space.
+Then $\mins(M)\ge 3$ follows from Lemma \ref{lem:snake}. \end{proof}

 A graph with $\mins \leq 3$ does not need to be quasi-isometric to a tree.
 Indeed, consider a ray and for each $i$ glue a circle of length $i$ at the point at distance $i$ from the base point.
-This is a particular case of an acyclic gluing constructions (in this case applied to circles and intervals), considered in Section $2$ (see Lemma \ref{le:ORacyclicunion}).
-We know that in this example $\mins \leq 3$.
+This is a particular case of an acyclic gluing constructions (in this case applied to parts that are circles and intervals), considered in Section $2$ (see Lemma \ref{le:ORacyclicunion}).
+We can choose an order on each part such that the elongations of snakes on $4$ points are uniformly bounded from above in each part.
+From Corollary \ref{cor:acyclicgirth} it follows that for this acyclic gluing we have $\mins = 3$.

 However, groups with the word metric on their vertices satisfying $\mins \le 3$ are virtually free and, hence, quasi-isometric to trees.
 We start with the following observation.

-\begin{lemma} Let $M$ be uniformly discrete metric space which is quasi-isometric to a tree.
+\begin{lemma} Let $M$ be a uniformly discrete metric space which is quasi-isometric to a tree.
 Then there exists an order $T$ such that $\OR_{M,T}(3) <3$. \end{lemma}